MJWootton-Research/Macchiato/README.md

 ## Usage

-Macchiato Petri Net structures are stored in `*.mpn` files, the creation of which is discussed [below](#macchiato-petri-net-files-mpn).
+Macchiato Petri net structures are stored in `*.mpn` files, the creation of which is discussed [below](#macchiato-petri-net-files-mpn).

 Assuming the instructions for [system integration](#system-integration) have been followed, the following command will run a batch of simulations, where `{nSims}` should be replaced with the desired number of iterations: